 - Point of View: The novel's chapters alternate between the perspectives of Conrad and Calvin.

 - Posthumous Character: Buck, as recalled frequently in the novel by his father and brother, and shown in brief flashbacks in the film.
 In the novel, Calvin also frequently recalls his relationship with Arnold Bacon, an older mentor who guided him from an orphanage to law school, until they had a falling out over him marrying Beth.
 He never reconciled before the older man died.

 Calvin: You are beautiful.
 And you are unpredictable.
 But you're so cautious.
 You're determined, Beth; but you know something?
 You're not strong.
 And I don't know if you're really giving.
 Tell me something: Do you love me?
-You really love me?
+Do you really love me?

-Beth: I feel the way I've always felt about you.
+Beth: I feel the way I've always felt about you.note

-Calvin: We would have been all right if there hadn't been any mess.
+Calvin: (after a pause) We would have been alright, if there hadn't been any mess.
 But you can't handle mess.
 You need everything neat and easy.
 I don't know, maybe you can't love anybody.
 It was so much Buck.
-When Buck died, it was as if you buried all your love with him, and I don't understand that, I just don't know, I don't...
-Maybe it wasn't even Buck; maybe it was just you.
+When Buck died, it was as if you buried all your love with him, and I don't understand that, I just don't know, I don't... maybe it wasn't even Buck; maybe it was just you.
 Maybe, finally, it was the best of you that you buried.
 But, whatever it was...
 I don't know who you are.
-I don't know what we've been playing at.
+And I don't know what we've been playing at.
 So I was crying.
 Because I don't know if I love you anymore.
 And I don't know what I'm going to do without that.